Graduate Student Services

 Effective March 2012, we will accept unofficial transcripts to complete applications.
 Official transcripts will only be required when a student is accepted.
 You will continue to have the option to submit official transcripts.
 We will not accept web-based transcripts or printouts from your student account.
 Transcripts should be uploaded to the application, faxed or scanned and e-mailed to our office to be considered unofficial.

 Students from school systems that use English as the primary language (Australia, Canada, England, New Zealand, etc.) do not need to verify their transcripts.
-Transcripts in languages other than English should submit their transcripts for verification to a credentialing agency.
+Transcripts in languages other than English should submit their transcripts for verification by a credentialing agency.

 International students whose country does not use English as the primary language must take a standardized language exam.